 harmonies with mysterious and quivering textures.

-Patrick Giguère recently completed a doctorate in composition at the Birmingham Conservatoire.
+Patrick Giguère recently completed a doctorate in composition at the Birmingham Conservatoire (United Kindom).
 His music is frequently performed across North America and Europe by such exceptional ensembles as the London Symphony Orchestra, the Nouvel Ensemble Moderne, Exaudi, the American Academy of Conducting at Aspen Orchestra and the Orchestre de la francophonie.
 His work Le sel de la terre garnered 3rd Prize at the SOCAN Foundation’s 2015 Serge Garant Awards.
 He founded and was the artistic director of the Quebec City-based Ensemble Lunatik (2009-2014) and served as the artistic director of Erreur de type 27 (2013-2015).
 Through his compositions and the events he organizes, Patrick Giguère tries to offer people unique moments of shared listening in which they can experience music with their heart, intelligence and all their senses.

 Patrick Giguère’s work is full of intensity, ornamentation and a thirst for discovery, gleefully indulging in the allure